Laxey Mine: 10 December 1904

 The 190 fathom level had been used as a footway up until the flooding of the mine in 1901, and the object of sending the men to repair it was to use it in the same way.
 The level had been underwater for several years as a result of the flooding, and the men had been detailed to clear away debris, examine the level and prepare it for carrying out further repairs.
 There was speculation that the men had been testing the covering of the sump when it collapsed.
 It was determined that the accident occurred shortly after 11:30hrs, this been ascertained by the fact that a watch on one of the miners had stopped at that time and a watch on another miner a few minutes later.
 There was no evidence of a rock fall in the vicinity ruling out that as a contributory factor.

 An Inquest into the deaths of the miners opened on Tuesday 13 December, presided over by the High Bailiff of Castletown, James Gell, who was deputising for Samuel Harris.

-The funerals of the victims also took place on Tuesday 13 December, at Lonan Churchyard, with the service conducted by the Reverend John Quine, Vicar of Lonan.
+The funerals of the victims also took place on Tuesday 13 December, at Lonan Churchyard, with the service by John Quine, Vicar of Lonan.
 The Great Laxey Mining Company were represented by the chairman, the Mine Manager and the Mine Secretary.
 In addition children from Minorca Sunday School, of which John Gawne was a member and the Laxey Brass Band, of which John Quayle was a member, were also in attendance.